wendlingd/Yet-Another-508-HTML-Checklist/README.md

 ## Problems ##

 The interactivity comes from a JavaScript self-posting form.
 When a checkbox is checked, remediation advice is written into the textarea id="emailText".
 Shouldn't the user be notified of the new remediation advice that has appeared on the screen?
 Part of the page has been updated.
 How might a person hear from the screen reader what the new content is?
 NVDA just says, "Check."
-I think the entire remediation block should be read when a box is checked.
+I think the entire remediation block should be read when a box is checked, and if the checkbox is clicked to remove remediation advice, there should be a different message read.
 But, I'm out of my depth; perhaps there's a better solution?

 I would not want to promote an accessibility testing tool that is not itself accessible.

+### Primary JavaScript accessibility issue with this checklist (I assume) ##

+How to announce remediation advice at the onclick event (click or spacebar - this is a device-independent event handler), WITHOUT moving the keyboard focus from the current procedure.